rcharlton/rcharlton.github.io/_posts/2018-08-06-post-using-enums-as-namespaces.md

 Using an enum in this way is similar to the `namespace` concept in C++ which provides a first class way of collecting together type names.

-An enum with no cases is known as an **uninhabited** type.
+In Swift an enum with no cases is known as an **uninhabited** type.
 It is a type that cannot be instantiated.
 As a result there’s no way a sleep deprived developer could start using LayoutMetric variables by mistake.